microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 No data conversions are applied during this operation, the data in the groupshared array is written in the format of the input matrix element.

+For the Load operation on groupshared arrays the `Offset` and `Stride` parameters are the number of scalar elements of the scalar element type of the matrix.
+Meaning if the array is an i32 array, and the matrix is i8, the Offset and Stride are in terms of 8-bit elements.

 ```llvm
 declare i32 @dx.op.linAlgMatrixLength.[MatTy](
   immarg i32,                        ; opcode